← orga.cat

 It could also be used as a simple file manager, especially for browsing images and videos.

-There are a few good freeware alternatives such as IrfanView (that may be slightly faster) and FastStone Image Viewer, but I choose XnViewMP for its user interface (the older XnView Classic may still be slightly more stable).
-I need to check its sister project XnConvert which looks that might be a good image converter (in the absence of a decent GUI for ImageMagick).
-The commercial app ACDSee has a nice GUI, but I don't think it's worth its price.
+There are a few good freeware alternatives such as IrfanView (that may be slightly faster and provide a bit more simple editing functionality) and FastStone Image Viewer, but I choose XnViewMP for its user interface (the older XnView Classic may still be slightly more stable).
+I need to check its sister project XnConvert, which looks like it might be a good image converter (in the absence of a decent GUI for ImageMagick).
+The commercial app ACDSee has a nice GUI, but I don't think it's worth its price nowadays.

 Keypirinha